ykxoxo/RobloxAM/README.md

 3. and enable Allow multi-instance launching
 4. now you can play with more than 1 account at the same time
 ---
+## Disclaimer

+Use this tool responsibly.
+Automating login may violate Roblox's terms of service.
+Use at your own risk.